 - Financial Services, on Miguel Path to Hayden

-- Unit 2 Thomas Hall/O'Malley Lower Corridor to Lee Hall (under library bridge)
+- Thomas Hall/O'Malley Lower Corridor to Lee Hall (under library bridge)

-- Unit 3 Horan Hall Steps (Post Rd. to Horan Hall Service Rd.)
+- Horan Hall Steps (Post Rd. to Horan Hall Service Rd.)

 - Leo Engineering (South of W. 240th St. on Tibbett Ave.)